Jacob-Armm/Slang-Embedded-Systems-Interfacing/README.md

 - **Physical Device Layer**

-    This layer represents the physical implementation of the system such as a embedded board or GUI.
-This layer takes in commands from the Abstract-Physical Association and responds the commands by carrying out some behavior such as sending and recieiving data to and from the abract representation.
+    This layer represents the physical implementation of the system such as an embedded board or GUI.
+This layer takes in commands from the Abstract-Physical Association and responds to the commands by carrying out some behavior such as sending and receiving data to and from the abstract representation.

 # How to use SESI